luciditytech/andromeda/README.md

 This repository is a collection of smart contracts to launch Sidechains which can store consensus-driven blocks of information on the Ethereum blockchain.
 Each consensus round is based on two phase voting via a commit-reveal mechanism.

-Voting rounds are configured be N blocks length.
+Voting rounds are configured be N blocks in length.

 The default is to run a new consensus round roughly every hour.
 The proposing round, in which verifiers submit blinded proposals.